laws History, Family Crest & Coats of Arms

 The surname laws was first found in Northumberland, where they were lords of the manor and seated from very ancient times.

-Important Dates for the laws family
+Early History of the laws family

 This web page shows only a small excerpt of our laws research.
 Another 131 words (9 lines of text) covering the years 1671, 1729, 1686, 1761, 10 w, 1595, 1662, 1602 and 1645 are included under the topic Early laws History in all our PDF Extended History products and printed products wherever possible.